-Answer: For offices of 100 or more workyears, a ratio of 1 transfer for every 4 vacancies applies.
-At least three (3) of the posted full-time residuals and PTF vacancies will be filled by conversion of Postal Support Employees (PSEs) based on their relative standing to maintain a ratio of 1 transfer to 3 conversions.
-Calculation will be tracked to specific blocks of four (4).
-When an employee is being considered for transfer, if the employee/employer rejects the offer/request, the vacancy will be filled by PSE conversion after exhausting all eligible employees pending in eReassign.
-To be eligible, the applicant must submit an application prior to the close of that month's posting.
-If the final result is a PSE conversion the transfer opportunity in the specific block of four (4) cannot be made-up at a later date.
+Answer: For offices of 100 or more workyears, a ratio of one (1) transfer for every four (4) vacancies applies.
+At least three (3) of the posted full-time residuals and PTF vacancies will be filled by conversion of postal support employees (PSEs) based on their relative standing, maintaining a ratio of one (1) transfer to three (3) conversions.
+Calculations will be tracked to specific blocks of four (4).
+For the first full-time opportunity in each block of four (4), if the relative standing date of the PSE within the installation (bid cluster) is older than the date of the request for a transfer to the installation, the PSE will be converted.
+The process will be continuous, in blocks of four (4).
+When an employee is being considered for transfer, if the employee/employer rejects the offer/request, the first vacancy will be filled by the review process as stated in the MOU Re: Transfers.
+If an employee is being considered for transfer into one of the remaining vacancies in the block of four, PSE conversion will take place only after exhausting all eligible employees pending in eReassign.
+To be eligible, the applicant must submit an application for transfer prior to the close of that month's posting.
+If the final result is a PSE conversion, the transfer opportunity in the specific block of four cannot be made-up at a later date.